All ILL/DDS requests received between December 13, 2019 – January 5, 2020, will be processed starting January 6, 2020.

 - *Please Note: Items borrowed from other libraries have shorter loan periods than UCF-owned items.
 Due dates for books and media items borrowed through Interlibrary Loan are set by the lending library, and are typically for 3-4 weeks, with the possibility of one renewal for an additional 2 weeks.

 - Document Delivery Services

 - Let users request books to be pulled and articles to be scanned from the John C. Hitt Library and Rosen Library, by submitting a request through their ILLiad account.
-This service is available to all graduate students, faculty & staff, undergraduates at branch & regional campuses, and distance learners.
+This service is available to all students, faculty & staff, undergraduates.

 Please note that Document Delivery books & media items are checked out on your UCF library account and are subject to overdue fines.